francolutzen/Lighting-Control-Lab/Atmospheres/README.md

 * Observations

 The emphasis is placed on understanding why specific lighting decisions were made and what effect they are intended to produce.

+## Atmosphere Structure (Template Model)

+Each atmosphere is a structured lighting system composed of validated behavioral patterns derived from Experiments and organized into a coherent emotional experience.

+An atmosphere is not a random collection of effects.
+It is a stabilized system built from repeatable lighting behaviors.

+### Core Components

+- Behavioral Foundation (from Experiments)
+- Temporal Structure (from Lighting Translation Lab)
+- Emotional Intent (defined in Show Design)
+- Fixture Configuration
+- State Organization (if applicable)
+- Intensity Curve (energy progression over time)

+---

+### Example Internal Structure

+- Base Behavior → derived from experimental states
+- Transition Logic → fade / timing structure
+- Peak Sections → high-intensity moments
+- Breakdown Sections → energy reduction phases

 ## Examples of Atmospheres